 The Ecuadorian failed to live up to the hype and returned to Spain with Segunda Division B side Espanyol B in 2019, having never made an appearance for the Blues.

-St Clair turned down a new contract at Stamford Bridge and instead signed for Venezia in 2018, but he’s yet to establish himself as a regular for the Serie B side.
+Scotland youth international St Clair turned down a new contract at Stamford Bridge and instead signed for Venezia in 2018, but he never established himself as a regular there.
+Nowadays he’s turning out for Serie C outfit Vis Pesaro.

 LW: Mason Mount